ShotaroBeppu/ShotaroBeppu.github.io/index.md

 <!-- (Last updated: April 2024)<br> -->

 <div style="text-align: justify">
 Hi!
-I am a Ph.D. student in Economics at <a href="https://economics.harvard.edu/">Harvard University</a>.
-I like to analyze networks (trade, transportation, cities with full of exchanges) and historical events for understanding growth.
+I am a Ph.D. student in Economics at <a href="https://economics.harvard.edu/">Harvard University</a> from fall 2024.
+I like to analyze networks (trade, transportation, and cities with full of exchanges) and historical events for understanding growth.

 Prior to this, I worked at <a href="https://urbanlabs.uchicago.edu/labs/energy-environment">UChicago Urban Labs</a> studying spatial/environmental economics.